theonize/Currier/Gloss/Ecclesiastes/Ecclesiastes 12.md

 Silver cord ~ the lifeline connecting our body to our soul Golden Bowl ~ the spiritual organ associated with the mind

+11-12) truth comes from Yahweh it is distilled through various media rehashing existing content is the norm thought-work fatigues the body